-- Pain at the episiotomy site.
+Pain at the site of the episiotomy or laceration.
 An episiotomy is a cut made by your doctor in the perineum (the area between the vagina and the anus) to help deliver the baby or prevent tearing.
 If this was done, or the area was torn during birth, the stitches may make walking or sitting difficult.
 It also can be painful when you cough or sneeze during the healing time.

-- Urinary or fecal incontinence.
-Muscles stretched during delivery, particularly after a long labor, may cause you to leak urine when you laugh or sneeze or may make it difficult to control bowel movements.
+Urinary or fecal incontinence.
+Muscles stretched during delivery, particularly after a long labor, may cause you to leak urine when you laugh or sneeze or may make it difficult to control bowel movements, causing accidental bowel leakage.

 "After pains."
 After giving birth, you will continue to experience contractions for a few days as your uterus returns to its pre-pregnancy size.
 You may notice contractions most while your baby is nursing.